 Standard RV sinks turn yellow with age and our kitchen sink and faucet were no exception.
 So taking those out was easy.

 But finding a deeper and wider residential sink was a challenge.
 We didn’t want to have to remove the existing drawers or do substantial changes to the existing plumbing.
 So when we found a great sink option we went with it.

 It took a little time to find the courage in ourselves to cut the sink and faucet holes in our new stained countertop.
-But once we made that commitment and the holes were cut the kitchen really came together.
+But once we made that commitment and the holes were cut the kitchen really came together to transform the interior.

-We did find that these makeovers to the RV kitchen caused the countertop to sit a little higher than previously.
-But there is not doubt that the job we did completely transformed this room in our motorhome and was worth the effort!
+We did find that this makeover to the RV kitchen caused the countertop to sit a little higher than previously.
+But there is no doubt that the job we did completely transformed this room in our motorhome and was worth the effort!

 Installing butcher block countertops and vessel sink and faucet in bathroom

-In a similar fashion to the renovations to our kitchen space, we decided to remodel the bathroom sink along with the same style.
+In a similar fashion to the renovations to our kitchen area, we decided to remodel the bathroom sink along with the same style.

 Removing the old yellow sink and faucet was a joy.
 And after cutting and staining the kitchen counter it was much easier to install the bathroom counter.

 We opted to go with a vessel sink that sits on top of the counter to add a more modern rustic look.
 Incidentally, this required less cutting as we only had to bore 2 holes in the countertop – one for the sink drain and one for the faucet hookups.